flowershow/cli/README.md

 - `.env*`, `*.log`
 - `.next/`, `.vercel/`, `.turbo/`

-If `.gitignore` file is present in the published folder, it will also ignore files matched by it.
+If `.gitignore` file is present in the published folder, the Flowershow CLI will also ignore files matched by it.

 ## Site URLs